-My teaching style involves a host of different approaches to accomodate the variety of student learning styles in the classroom and the outdoor “classroom.”
+My teaching style involves a host of different approaches to empower a variety of students in the classroom and the outdoor “classroom.”
 Below are some examples:

-I’ve employed many different exercises to encourage student-led instruction and interaction with educational material.
+I’ve employed many different strategies/exercises to encourage student-led instruction and interaction with educational material.
 Examples include:

 - Student-generated quiz questions and exchange among peers as a means of reviewing for an exam.